Focus on Physicians:

 In this article, we’ll explore strategies that you can use to retake control of your mental focus, manage interruptions, and minimize attention residue in your daily practice.

 It’s not just your imagination.
-It’s more challenging than ever to maintain your mental focus at work.
+It really is more challenging than ever to maintain your mental focus at work.

 💉 EHR alerts